 “I found it to be a difficult transition,” he says.
 “The hard part for me was, I knew I wanted to go to school but I was a manager at a mobile doctor’s office.
 I was working really hard, but I didn’t feel like I was moving forward anymore, so I decided to go back to school and I’m actually happier.”

 In addition to attending class, serving as a peer mentor in the Veteran Center, and keeping his website up-to-date, Price is raising his six-year-old son, Naythan.

 “Part of why I got out of the military was to take care of him,” he says.
 “It can get complicated, but luckily with National University, they have morning and evening classes; the evening classes work for me.
 I’m able to manage my time a lot better.
 There’s a lot of juggling, but it works.”

 For many vets, returning to school while also transitioning to civilian life can be overwhelming.
 That’s why National offers online degree options that let students take classes that fit their schedule.
 National’s one-month-long classes also give students the flexibility they need to succeed.
 And National offers hybrid classes, which provide a bit more structure—and it’s Price’s preferred set-up.

 “They meet once a week, and that’s very doable for a lot of people,” Price says.
 “For me, I like to be there in person.
 It just works better for me; for some people, online courses work better for them depending upon their location.”

 No matter the format, Price says there is one thing that all classes at National University share.

 “National’s instructors are really great because they’re more understanding, as far as where we’re at as veterans.
 And that,” says Price, “makes things a lot easier.”

 Learn more about how National University can help you make the transition from military to civilian life on our military admissions program page.
-You can also find additional information on our Resources section, including articles on How Military Tuition Assistance Can Fund Your Education and How to Gift Your GI Benefits to Your Spouse.
+You can also find additional information on our Blog, including articles on How Military Tuition Assistance Can Fund Your Education and How to Gift Your GI Benefits to Your Spouse.